Snowbirds' roost here

 Owensboro, "we just tried to give them our best and invited them back

-of the airport board, said he believes the jets
+Scott Miller, airport board member, said he believes the jets

 took in 225 gallons each or roughly 2,025 gallons of fuel total.
 He